 A contractor is a professional for whom you can contract to perform a job.
 There are many types of contractors based on the type of labor or project they perform.
-For example, there are closet contractors, concrete contractors, roofing contractors, swimming pool contractors, etc. If you’re looking for a specific task to be completed, like drywall, look for a drywall contractor.
-If you need to remodel a whole room, like a kitchen, you can search for a kitchen contractor, remodeling contractor or a general contractor.
-Make sure that whatever contractor you choose is trained and licensed to do all the specific tasks that you need done.
+For example, there are closet contractors, concrete contractors, quality contractors, roofing contractors, swimming pool contractors, etc. If you’re looking for a specific task to be completed, like drywall, look for a drywall contractor.
+If you need to remodel a whole room, like a kitchen, you can search for a kitchen renovation contractor, remodeling contractor, or general contractor.
+Make sure that whatever contractor you choose is trained and licensed to do all the specific tasks.

-Licensing is a means of protecting the contractor, and homeowner, against liability, and accidents.
+Insurance is a means of protecting the contractor, and homeowner, against liability and accidents.
 Similar to car insurance, a contractor who injures themselves, your home or property, or gets into an accident on the job, will have the insurance to cover damages.
-During the initial meeting with your contractor, ask to see proof of insurance and bonding and the dollar amounts of both (if required) so you can ensure your project is covered.
+During the initial meeting with your contractor, ask to see the bonding and the dollar amounts of both (if required) so you can ensure your project is covered.

-Ask for the referrals from the contractor and actually call the homeowners and see what they have to say about the contractor you’re hiring.
+Before recruiting a contractor, ask for referrals from the contractor and actually call the homeowners and see what they have to say about the contractor you’re hiring.
 Talk about price and whether or not the contractor stayed on budget.
 Discuss how long the project took and if it was in the timeframe given by the contractor.
 Inquire about the contractor’s style of communication and being able to convey how the project was going.
 The more detailed information you get from past clients, the more you’ll know what to expect.

 Never take an estimate over the phone or a verbal estimate in person.
 You want a written estimate that is detailed, including supplies, labor, etc. The price should be broken down as much as possible so you know where your funds are going.
 Also, make sure the contractor includes all prices, as you’ll need an accurate estimate if you plan to take out a loan.
 A quality contractor will submit a formal quote or proposal to the homeowner, have the homeowner sign the quote, and submit any required down payments.

 After a project has been completed, a final invoice will be submitted to the homeowner requesting payment within a specified time period.
+Some companies might create an online invoice.
 If there have been any additions, alterations, or changes between the initial proposal and the final invoice, a revised proposal should always be part of the process.
 This paper trail will enable the homeowner to keep track of expenses.

 Depending upon the project, you may be required to pay a down payment or deposit for the work.
-A small electrical project may only require payment at the completion.
+A small electrical project may only require payment at completion.
 A large kitchen remodel may require a deposit.
 According to the National Association of the Remodeling Industry, “Receiving some sort of down payment at signing is a good practice to ensure a customer’s sincere intent to do the project.
 A payment schedule should be part of the contract language.
-Typical down payments are 25% to 33%.
-Sometimes even higher depending on the type of work being done.
+Typical down payments are 25% to 33%, sometimes even higher depending on the type of work being done.
 A down payment is highly recommended when products have to be ordered by the contractor immediately.”
-You may be able to negotiate the percentage of downpayment, ask your contractor how flexible they are with this.
-Never pay 100% of the costs up front.
+You may be able to negotiate the percentage of the downpayment; ask your contractor how flexible they are with this.
+Never pay 100% of the costs upfront.

 Even small miscommunications can leave a bad taste for the overall feeling of the project.
-If, for example, you don’t want any of the crew to use your bathroom facilities, be sure to bring this up right from the beginning so that expectations can be met.
+If, for example, you don’t want any of the crew to use your bathroom facilities, you need to make sure to bring this up right from the beginning so that expectations can be met.